 Increase sales and boost visibility by applying these tips to your next cover design:

 - First impressions matter.

 Whether a book is thrilling, romantic, or reassuring, it should contain visual cues associated with the book genre.
 Self-help books should look and make readers feel much different than a romance or thriller novel.
-By researching other books in your genre, you will gain insight and cues on how to design a book cover that has all the right “feels” for the category and the readers’ expectations.
+By researching other books in your genre, you will gain insight and cues on designing a book cover with all the right “feels” for the category and the readers’ expectations.
 It’s okay to be unique or different, but don’t stray too far from your target demographic.
-Catching the eye of the right audience and enticing them to read more will increase sales—the ultimate goal of any author.
+Catching the right audience’s eye and enticing them to read more will increase sales—the ultimate goal of any author.

 - Layouts beckon.

 The composition of the core elements comprises the layout.
-A balanced and ordered layout leads the eye through the core elements of the cover design, which should be eye-catching even at thumbnail size.
-Establish a visual focus that conveys what the book is about by choosing either typography or imagery to lead the way—using both could dilute visual impact.
+A balanced and ordered layout leads the eye through the cover design’s core elements, which should be eye-catching even at thumbnail size.
+Establish a visual focus that conveys what the book is about by choosing either typography or imagery to lead the way—using both could dilute the visual impact.
 One visual focus is key.
 Using images in a more subtle role supports the impact of typography and vice versa.
 Be careful not to overwhelm the reader with too many design elements; empty space is just as important and improves readability.

 - Images compel.

-Draw attention to your cover with a compelling and memorable image that captures the essence of the book at a glance.
+Draw attention to your cover with a compelling and memorable image that captures the book’s essence at a glance.
 Great illustrations, graphics, photography, or typography are just a few clicks away.
 Stock libraries are a great place to start.
 Be sure to research copyright and licensing requirements for all royalty-free, rights-managed, or free images.
 Get creative.
-Blend photos together or use them in unusual ways.
+Blend photos or use them in unusual ways.
 Quality, attention-getting, memorable images may cost you, but the visual impact will be more polished and professional.

 - Typography feels.